mfunaki/alexa-kaden/README.md

 On the other hand, only TV has Channel, so if you say 'next channel(次のチャンネル)', TV is not explicitly mentioned, however, Alexa is not expected to ask the target device.

-Though Alexa has a dialoguing feature (https://developer.amazon.com/ja/docs/custom-skills/dialog-interface-reference.html ), Alexa Service Simulator doesn't support the feature, so the feature was not intentionally used here.
+Though Alexa has a dialoguing feature (https://developer.amazon.com/ja/docs/custom-skills/dialog-interface-reference.html ), Alexa Service Simulator doesn't support the feature, so the feature was intentionally not used here.

+See evaluation points here (https://codezine.jp/article/detail/1410?p=2 )